Skip to content

 1. Online Coding Assessment (OA) - 90-120 minutes

-Success Rate: ~10-15% advance to interviews
+Success Rate: ~10-15% of candidates advance to technical interviews

 2. Technical Interviews (2-3 rounds, 45-60 min each)

-Format: Virtual or onsite
+Format: Virtual (Zoom/Teams) or Onsite

 • Coding: Write code in real-time (Java, C++, Python, Go)

-• System Design (for SDE-1/2): Design scalable systems (e.g., ride matching, payment gateway)
+• System Design (for SDE-1/2): Design scalable systems (e.g., ride matching, payment gateway, real-time location tracking)

-• Evaluation: Problem-solving, code quality, communication
+• Evaluation: Problem-solving approach, code quality, communication, system design thinking

 3. Managerial/Team Fit Interview (1 round, 45 min)